1923 Stanley Cup Final: Game summaries

 a concussion, scored after two minutes of overtime to win the game for the Senators.

 In the second game, the Senators got a first-period goal from Harry Broadbent and made it stand to the end of the game, playing six-man defence.
 The shots were recorded; 21, 14 and 13 for a total of 48 by the Senators, and 25, 18, and 25 for a total of 68 by Edmonton.
 Several players could not play the whole game, including Eddie Gerard and Georges Boucher.
 Lionel Hitchman played the game with his broken nose in a plaster.
 Harry Helman played despite a cut to his face from Frank Nighbor's skates, incurred in practice.
 Cy Denneny had been cut in the leg by the skate of Vancouver's Smokey Harris.
 'Super-sub' King Clancy took a turn in all positions, including goal for Clint Benedict in the third period for two minutes when Benedict was serving a penalty.
 At the time goalies had to serve their own penalties.
-This is only time that a player played all six positions in a Stanley Cup Finals game.
+This is only time that a player played all six positions in a Stanley Cup Final game.